wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 #### Flag Unused bones as 'unused'

-Reviews the armature for any bones that are not used by any meshes, and adds a prefix of 'unused_' to them.
-Please note: any bones that are identified as 'special' bones on the [metadata bone group dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv) are excluded from this
+Scans the armature for any bones that are not used by any meshes, and adds a prefix of 'unused_' to them.
+Please note: any bones that are identified as 'is_special' bones on the [metadata bone dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv) are excluded from this

+#### Delete 'unused' bones

+Combined the the setting above, it does exactly that.

+#### Remove Orphaned Rigid Bodies

+Scans the armature for any rigid bodies that exist but it cannot find it's associated bone.
+This will delete these rigid bodies.
+Used for making sure MMD Tools doesn't crash or act weird when physics is turned on.
+Sometimes you delete a bone, and this happens.

+#### Remove Orphaned Joints

+Scans the armature for any joints that exist but it cannot find either of the two rigid bodies that it is supposed to be attached to.
+This will delete these joints.
+Used for making sure MMD Tools doesn't crash or act weird when physics is turned on.
+Sometimes you delete a rigid body, and this happens.
+I delete rigid bodies a lot, and this has been extremely useful to me.

 ### Bust Slider